In app design, it is necessary to permanently save specific data. At that time, a local DB created on the user’s smartphone is designed.

 flutter pub run build_runner build --delete-conflicting-outputs

-Create an object for the data you want to insert and use put to insert the collection:
+Create an object for the data you want to insert and put it to insert the collection.

 final user = User()